rradfar/javascript-coding-challenges/README.md

 ## 6. Keep Hydrated!

 Nathan loves cycling.
 Because Nathan knows it is important to stay hydrated, he drinks 0.5 litres of water per hour of cycling.
-You get given the time in hours and you need to return the number of litres Nathan will drink, rounded to the smallest value.
+Given the time in hours, you need to return the number of litres of water that Nathan will drink, rounded to the smallest value.

 ```js
 const litres = time => {